yogeshpowar/blog/free/_posts/2021-09-26-roadsAndBridges.md

 layout: posts
 title: Review- Roads And Bridges by Nadia Eghbal
 tags: OpenSource FreeSoftware BookReview
+desc: Book review on Roads and Bridges - Unseen Labor behind our public digital infrastructure
 ---

 # Review: Roads And Bridges by Nadia Eghbal